 Applications must contain the following:

-- A brief description (400 words or less) explaining the significance of the publication.
+- Application form which includes a brief description (in 4 bullet points or less) explaining the significance of the publication

-- The research paper under consideration (published paper or in-press manuscript).
+- The research paper under consideration (published paper).

 - Download and complete the Outstanding Publication Award application form (pdf).

-- Save your completed 1) application form, 2) biographical sketch form and 3) copy of published paper/manuscript as PDF documents.
+- Save your completed application form and a copy of published paper/manuscript as PDF documents.

 - Combine your documents, in the order listed above, into a single PDF document.